Naqadeh County: History

 By the early 20th century, the county consisted of 123 villages and small towns, which altogether numbered 8,000 families.
 The canton of Mamad-Shah is located in the southeastern-most corner of the county, the name of which is mentioned in the Sharafnama of Sharafkhan Bidlisi.
 In the early 20th century, the inhabitants of this canton were members of the Turkic Shamsaddihlu tribe.
 Members of the tribe had arrived in Qajar Iran with their chief Masi Beg, and were given 3 villages inhabited by 100 families of Kurdish peasants (raʿiyyat) by Abbas Mirza.

 In the early 20th century, Sunni Kurds belonging to the Mamash, Zarza and Mukri tribes numbered 2,000 families within the county, comprising a quarter of the counties' total population.
 Ten villages within the county were entirely inhabited by these tribes (including Galvan, Vazneh, etc.) whereas eleven other villages (Chianeh, Naqadeh, Mameyand, etc.) were shared with the Qarapapaq.

 The county, like that of Oshnavieh, is recorded as a Nestorian bishopric, but by 1914, there were only 80 Christian families left in its main town of Naqadeh.
 The Jews of the Naqadeh County, of which 120 families were located in the town of Naqadeh, were "probably the oldest element in the present population" of the county; virtually all have now emigrated to Israel.

 During the Ottoman occupation from 1908 to 1912, the Azerbaijani population suffered considerably as they were seen as Iranian agents.
 The Ottomans attempted to destroy the tribal structure and free the rayah of the town.
 During World War I, the village of Haydarabad at Lake Urmia was turned into a Russian naval base, and a light railway was built through the county of Naqadeh.
 The territory that comprises the county would change hands between the Ottomans and the Russians in this period, until the Iranians took control in 1919.

+Demographics

+Population

+At the time of the 2006 National Census, the county's population was 117,831 in 27,937 households.
+The following census in 2011 counted 121,602 people in 33,684 households.
+The 2016 census measured the population of the county as 127,671 in 37,481 households.

 Administrative divisions

-The population history of Naqadeh County's administrative divisions over three consecutive censuses is shown in the following table.
-The latest census shows two districts, four rural districts, and two cities.
+Naqadeh County's population history and administrative structure over three consecutive censuses are shown in the following table.

 Geography

-Naqadeh County is located to the south-west of Lake Urmia on the lower course of the Gadir-Chay river.
-The county is bordered to the west by Oshnavieh County, to the north by Dol which belongs to Urmia County, and to the south and east by the Paswa and Shari-weran cantons of Mahabad County.
+Naqadeh County is located to the southwest of Lake Urmia on the lower course of the Gadir Chay River.
+The county is bordered to the west by Oshnavieh County, to the north by Dul Rural District of Urmia County, and to the south and east by Mahabad County.